Camille846/music-dashboard/README.md

 > status: Developing ⚠️

- I started to develop a <a href="https://camille846.github.io/Responsive-Halloween-Website/">Responsive Halloween Themed Website </a> Design as a creative learning process to improve my CSS and Javascript skills.
+ I am developing a music Dashboard Design as a creative learning process to improve my CSS and Javascript skills.

  ## Table of contents